What is different about the tires on an EV?

 Rolling resistance

 If you're curious how tires affect your EV's efficiency, look no further than rolling resistance.
-What is this science-sounding term?
+So, what's this science-y term all about?

-For any car, tires are the thing that makes contact with the road, and wherever they do, there is friction between the rubber and the blacktop.
-Friction is a loss of energy - the same energy that should be making your car go.
-While tire friction, or rolling resistance, is present in any car, it makes much more of a difference with an EV because of how efficient electric motors are.
+Tires are the bridge between your car and the road, and wherever they meet, there's bound to be some friction between the rubber and the pavement.
+This friction saps energy – the very energy that should be propelling your vehicle forward.
+While all vehicles experience tire friction, or rolling resistance, it plays a significantly more pronounced role in EVs due to the exceptional efficiency of electric motors.
 According to Russell Shepherd, a technical communications director for Michelin,

 Torque